-- 2. Contingent claims can by discovered only by infinite analysis, while necessary truths are discoverable by finite analysis. - 3.
-Leibniz distinguishes between certain truths and necessary ones. - "Everyone grants that future contingents are certain, since God foresees them, but we do not concede that they are necessary on that account" (D13, AW 230b).
+- 1. Other worlds are possible. - 2.
+Contingent claims can by discovered only by infinite analysis, while necessary truths are discoverable by finite analysis. - 3.
+The distinction between certain truths and necessary ones - ▶ "Everyone grants that future contingents are certain, since God foresees them, but we do not concede that they are necessary on that account" (D13, AW 230b).